Ankimo

 つまり、忘却は脳の「欠陥」ではなく「設計」です。だからこそ、復習によって「これは重要だ」と脳に認識させる必要があるのです。

-Press play to start explanation
+Press the play button below to start

 Review helps memory retention